eddort/cubx/README.md

 ```sh
 cubx ruby -e 'puts "Ruby version: #{RUBY_VERSION}"'
 ```

 Output:

 ```sh
 Ruby version: 3.3.1
 ```

 ## Features

-### Version control
+### Version Control
-In addition to security, cubx provides a user-friendly interface for working with applications.
-For example, working with versions. nodejs has nvm (but not all programs have an analog).
-Cubx provides a version control mechanism that works as simply as possible.
+Cubx provides a user-friendly interface for working with different versions of applications.
+For example, Node.js has nvm, but not all programs have an equivalent.
+Cubx allows you to specify the version easily by adding `:version` to your command.
-Just add ":version" to your program at the terminal prompt.

 ```sh
 cubx node:14 --eval 'console.log(`node version: ${process.version}`)'